by Kate Wallace

 In the early days, there were reports of racist remarks and graffiti.
-Locals were concerned about kids playing in the street and roaming free, and staff at the CVRC explained to newcomer parents about Canadian norms around supervision and safety—many had come from refugee camps where there weren’t cars to worry about, or villages where children ran free.
+Locals were concerned about kids roaming the streets, and staff at the CVRC explained to newcomer parents about Canadian norms around supervision and safety—many had come from refugee camps where there weren’t cars to worry about, or villages where children ran free.
 During Ramadan last year, long-time residents were startled to see the Syrians in their midst gathering for food and celebration as the sun went down.
 And Syrians have been alarmed by the behaviour of some neighbours, including public drunkenness, practically unheard-of in their country.

 By now, however, locals and newcomers have settled into a relatively peaceful, sometimes friendly, co-existence.
 The back wall of Daly Convenience on Taylor Avenue has filled in the past 18 months with Middle Eastern foods: rosewater, pomegranate molasses, za’atar, and halawa.
 Another shelf is filled with prayer mats, charcoal barbecues, and large metal serving trays many Syrians use.
 The owner leases the shelves out to a Syrian man who brings in the food and supplies.
 Right around the corner, the former ABC Surgical Supplies store has been converted into a mosque—Saint John’s only other mosque, on the east side, is difficult for many newcomers to get to without a car.
 There are bilingual bike safety signs, in English and Arabic, throughout the neighbourhood.